aws-samples/serverless-patterns/lambda-durable-function-chaining-terraform/README.md

 This pattern uses a durable orchestrator to chain three Lambda functions in sequence.
 Each function receives the output of the previous step as its input, forming a pipeline: **Add → Transform → Finalize**.

-At each `context.invoke()` call, the durable framework creates a checkpoint.
+At each `context.invoke()` call, the durable function creates a checkpoint.
 If the orchestrator fails at any point, it automatically replays from the beginning but skips already-completed steps using stored results, ensuring no work is repeated.
 Workflows resume from the last successful checkpoint, recovering automatically without manual intervention.

 Consider the following input,